hirokoymj/gcp-study-note/study-app/README.md

 - disk - persistant disc Local SSD
 - MIGs - port 4443 HTTPS
 - MIGs - autoscaling- CPU, max/min,
+- Authentication - best practice
+- each VM that needs to call a Google API should run as a service account with the minimum permissions necessary.

 # VPC